Cake-Eaters/.github/profile/README.md

 ## GAMES
 ---------

 All of our games are exclusive to itch.io for the time being.
-However, with that being said, our current project, Project: Hello Neighbor 2 is a GameJolt exclusive and going forward we will be releasing our games on GameJolt.
+However, with that being said, our current project, Project: Hello Neighbor 2 is a GameJolt exclusive which means it will NOT release on itch.io.
+All of our original games will be released on itch.io under the Cake Eaters Development Team account.

 https://gamejolt.com/@CakeEaters